njpatel/APL/doc/queryparametersstatement.md

 * *Name1*: The name of a query parameter used in the query.
 * *Type1*: The corresponding type, such as `string` or `datetime`.
-  The values provided by the user are encoded as strings, to Kusto will apply the appropriate parse method to the query parameter to get a strongly-typed value.
+  The values provided by the user are encoded as strings, to APL will apply the appropriate parse method to the query parameter to get a strongly-typed value.
 * *DefaultValue1*: An optional default value for the parameter.
 This value must be